White Blood Cell Count (WBC)

 - Monocytes (mono), similar to neutrophils, move to an area of infection and engulf and destroy bacteria.
 They are associated more often with chronic rather than acute infections.

 When there is an infection or an inflammatory process somewhere in the body, the bone marrow produces more WBCs, releasing them into the blood, and through a complex process, they move to the site of infection or inflammation.
 As the condition resolves, the production of WBCs by the bone marrow subsides and the number of WBCs drops to normal levels again.

 In addition to infections and inflammation, there are a number of conditions that can affect the production of WBCs by the bone marrow or the survival of WBCs in the blood, such as cancer or an immune disorder, resulting in either increased or decreased numbers of WBCs in the blood.
-The WBC count, along with the other components of the CBC, alerts a health practitioner to possible health issues.
-Results are often interpreted in conjunction with additional tests such as a WBC differential and a blood smear review.
-A differential may inform the health practitioner as to which type of WBC may be low or high, and a blood smear can reveal the presence of abnormal and/or immature populations of WBCs.
+The WBC count, along with the other components of the CBC, alerts a healthcare practitioner to possible health issues.
+Results are often interpreted in conjunction with additional tests, such as a WBC differential and a blood smear review.
+A differential may provide information on which type of WBC may be low or high, and a blood smear may show the presence of abnormal and/or immature WBCs.

-If results indicate a problem, a wide variety of other tests maybe performed in order to help determine the cause.
-A health practitioner will typically consider an individual's signs and symptoms, medical history, and results of a physical examination to decide what other tests may be necessary.
+If results indicate a problem, a wide variety of other tests can be performed to help determine the cause.
+A healthcare practitioner will typically consider an individual’s signs and symptoms, medical history, and results of a physical examination to decide what other tests may be necessary.
 For example, as needed, a bone marrow biopsy will be performed to evaluate the bone marrow status.

 The white blood cell count (WBC) is used as part of a full complete blood count (CBC) to: